-Lindsay Knox works as a Policy Director in the Government Affairs & Advocacy Group of McDonald Carano.
-Ms. Knox serves as a key resource for clients, advocating on their behalf and closely monitoring legislation and regulation to identify potential issues.
-She has worked for the firm for nearly a decade, and offers tangible experience in a broad range of industries such as public safety and homeland security, health care, education, water, gaming, transportation, hospitality and lodging.
+Lindsay Knox serves as a key resource for clients, advocating on their behalf and closely monitoring legislation and regulation to identify potential issues.
+She has worked for McDonald Carano for nearly a decade and offers tangible experience in a broad range of industries such as public safety and homeland security, health care, education, water, gaming, transportation, hospitality and lodging.

 Outside the office, Ms. Knox has been involved in a variety of community organizations.
 For nearly two years, she was involved in Operations Downtown, created by Reno Mayor Hillary Schieve and dedicated to finding solutions that hasten redevelopment and bring focus to the complex issues faced by downtown Reno, including poverty, homelessness, blight, safety and housing.
 Ms. Knox also worked on behalf of the SAS Institute, where she collaborated with state and local government agencies on how to improve and leverage their use of data to better serve the public as a whole.

 - Executive Board, Secretary/Treasurer, Business Council of Douglas County

 - Member, Nevada’s Center for Entrepreneurship and Technology

 - Member, Government Affairs Committee, NAIOP (Commercial Real Estate Development Association) Northern Nevada Chapter